timqian/invoice-automation/README.md

 ## Why

 I have to edit a googlesheet every month, export as a PDF and then send it to Kristin every month.
-This process cost around 3 mins every month.
-So I decided to spend 3 hours to automate it.
+This process cost around 3 minutes every month.
+So I decided to spend some time to automate it.
 And maybe other people in the company will find it useful too.

 ## What does this repo do